 This is the sort of simple kitchen backsplash you’ll find in an Italian country house kitchen.
 Needless to say, I fancy this!

-Unique Backsplash Ideas #14: Elegant Herringbone Patterned Subway Tiles
+Unique Kitchen Backsplash Ideas #13: Elegant Herringbone Patterned Subway Tiles

 Stainless steel is never cheap, but you might be affordable if you have a small kitchen backsplash to cover.
 Unique and beautiful.